raganwald/raganwald.github.com/_posts/2016-07-16-why-are-mixins-considered-harmful.md

 /// ...
 ```

 The dependencies are _explicit_, not implicit.
 We can see the dependencies declared in the source, and we can even write tools for statically checking that the dependencies are fulfilled.[^static] If mixin dependencies were explicit, we would know which methods were being mixed into a class because they would be declared.
-And likewise, there would be some mechanism for declaring which methods and/or properties that a mixin depends upon when it is mixed int a class.
+And likewise, there would be some mechanism for declaring which methods and/or properties that a mixin depends upon when it is mixed into a class.

 [^static]: being able to statically check dependencies is marvellously useful, but it solves a problem that is entirely orthogonal to the software engineering problem we are discussing here.